-The furlough scheme has been extended to the end of October, but staff will be able to return to work part-time from 1 July 2020.
+The furlough scheme was extended to the end of October, but staff were able to return to work part-time from 1 July 2020.

-Critically, employers will only be able to claim going forward if they have previously claimed under the pre-1 July scheme.
-Also worth noting is that as there is a three-week minimum furlough requirement under the current rules, it follows that any new period of furlough leave must have started by 10 June 2020 to be complete when the current scheme ends on 30 June and so ensure the employee remains eligible from 1 July.
+Critically, employers were only able to claim going forward if they had previously claimed under the pre-1 July scheme.
+Also worth noting is that as there was a three-week minimum furlough requirement under the then-current rules, it follows that any new period of furlough leave must have been started by 10 June 2020 to be complete when the scheme ended on 30 June and so ensure the employee remained eligible from 1 July.

-The proposed changes also introduce a new limit to the number of staff who can be included on a claim.
+The changes also introduced a new limit to the number of staff who could be included on a claim.

-This will be based on the maximum staff ever included in any single pre-1 July claim.
-The Chancellor also confirmed that from 1 August the CJRS grant will no longer cover the cost of employers’ National Insurance nor pension contributions with employers expected to cover the costs.
+This was based on the maximum staff ever included in any single pre-1 July claim.
+The Chancellor also confirmed that from 1 August the CJRS grant no longer covered the cost of employers’ National Insurance, nor pension contributions, with employers expected to cover the costs.

-For July, the grant will be available on the same basis as now (the lesser of 80% of pay and £2,500).
+For July, the grant was available on the same basis as now (the lesser of 80% of pay and £2,500).

-August - the CJRS will continue to pay 80% of wages
+August - the CJRS continued to pay 80% of wages

-September - the CJRS will pay 70% of wages while employers will take on the other 10%
+September - the CJRS paid 70% of wages while employers took on the other 10%

-October - the CJRS will pay 60% of wages while employers will take on the other 20%
+October - the CJRS paid 60% of wages while employers took on the other 20%

 Throughout the duration of the furlough scheme, it is important to remember that the employee will continue to receive their salary entitlement in full, as set out by the terms of their employment contract.

-The CJRS is a grant paid to the employer, and it is this grant which is now being scaled back, the calculation being based on the salary paid for any period while the employee is being furloughed.
+The CJRS is a grant paid to the employer, and it was this grant which was being scaled back, the calculation being based on the salary paid for any period while the employee was being furloughed.

 Learn about the new furlough scheme

-Pink is hosting an hour-long interactive webinar about the updates to the furlough scheme on Tuesday 16th June between 14:00 and 15:00 GMT.
-If you are unable to attend the live webinar, you can also register here in order to receive the slides and a copy of the session.
+Pink hosted an hour-long interactive webinar about the updates to the furlough scheme on Tuesday 16th June.
+If you were unable to attend the live webinar, you can also access the information here.